aralroca/aralroca.com/posts/from-node-to-deno.md

 cover_color: '#353133'
 ---

 Last week I published an article about Deno, and how to create a [Chat app with Deno and Preact](https://aralroca.com/blog/learn-deno-chat-app).
 Since then, many doubts have arisen.
-Most of the doubts about Deno are about how to do the same thing we did in Node, but with the new Deno ecosystem.
+Mostly of them are about how to do the same thing we did in Node, but with the new Deno ecosystem.

-In this article I try to collect some of the most used topics in Node, and look for their alternative with Deno.
+I've tried to collect some of the most used topics in Node, and looked for their alternative with Deno.
 First of all, I would like to make it clear that we can use many of the current Node.js modules.
 There is no need to look for an alternative for everything, as many modules are reusable.
 You can visit [pika.dev](https://www.pika.dev/about) to look for modules to use in Deno.
-That said, we start with the list:
+That said, let's start with the list:

 **We will cover the following:**